Reeves Gabrels “I’m the new guy, so I can still say: wow.” The Cure are Not a Nostalgia Act. Are You? Or, The Sky Looked as Perfect as Cats.

 “You guys did a great job bringing a great ( and largely forgotten) festival back into relevance…and thanks for bringing me back to my youth.” – Brian, on Eden Music Fest Manifesto: A Group of Fans Take the Story Back

 Featured Facebook Comments: “Fucking Hell.
 Great Article.”
 Paul On “Gotta Be a Loose Fit: Our Happy Mondays”

 “What a brilliant depiction.
 One love.”
 (Sharon)”The 4 days they’ve written up has really captured the spirit of the weekend.”(Phil) on Shiiine On Weekender: Saturday – Atmosphere

 BEN RAYNER, TORONTO STAR MUSIC & CULTURE JOURNALIST & CRITIC SINCE 1998

-Ben Rayner shared & quoted from our Wayhome 2016 wrap up on twitter” ‘ Wayhome 2016 cracked the code for stronger female led representation in the overwhelmingly male rock/musis space’ saying “It really did.
+Ben Rayner gave some kind support for our Wayhome 2016 wrap up on twitter” ‘ Wayhome 2016 cracked the code for stronger female led representation in the overwhelmingly male rock/musis space’ saying “It really did.
 So good to be at a festival that wasn’t a total sausage fest.
 Much chiller, much friendlier.”
 EVERYTHING WAYHOME 2016